 Foreign Relations; Constitutional Law & Theory; National Security; Federal Courts; Legal Ethics & Professional Responsibility

-Professor Kent is currently teaching in the evening division and on a reduced teaching load while he serves as Senior Counsel to the Solicitor General, State of New York, Office of the Attorney General.
+From 2014-2015, Professor Kent served as Senior Counsel to the Solicitor General, State of New York, Office of the Attorney General.

 - Are Damages Different?: Bivens and National Security, 87 Southern California Law Review 1123 (2014)

 - The New Originalism and the Foreign Affairs Constitution, 82 Fordham Law Review 757 (2013) (symposium contribution)

 - Judicial Review for Enemy Fighters: The Court’s Fateful Turn in Ex parte Quirin, the Nazi Saboteur Case, 66 Vanderbilt Law Review 153 (2013)

 - Boumediene, Munaf and the Court's Misreading of the Insular Cases, 97 Iowa Law Review 101 (2011)

 - The Constitution and the Laws of War During the Civil War, 85 Notre Dame Law Review (2010)